NicolasGarzon0/MapsReviewSentiment/README.md

-# MapsReviewSentiment: Analyzing and Visualizing Google Maps Reviews Sentiments
+# MapsReviewSentiment: Analyzing and Visualizing Google Maps Reviews Sentiment

 **MapsReviewSentiment** is a Python-based console application that extracts Google Maps reviews using the SerpAPI API and updates the review dataset daily.
 Each week, the app generates a CSV file containing the review date, rating, text, and sentiment score, along with a PNG line graph showing sentiment scores over time.
 Sentiment analysis is performed using the VADER model.